Softpanorama

 Issues of control over data

 First of all, most companies want control over their data.
 That means that using outside data storage increases anxiety.
-Which in turn mistake stupid and expensive solutions adopted without thorough review of benefits or under direct marketing pressure.
-Which in turn decease reliability. which in turn increase anxiety :-)
+Which in turn after the train left the station stimulated investment into stupid and expensive solutions to solve the problems introduced by moving the data into the cloud.
+Which are often adopted without thorough review of benefits or under direct marketing pressure.
+Which in turn decease reliability and in turn increase anxiety :-).
+Such a perfect Catch 22.

-History shows quite convincingly that outside data storage could be also compromised by disgruntled employee or random hacker. there were several high profile cases of such compromises with Web hosting providers.
-Moreover the company that uses the service provider has no control on social atmosphere at the service providers (who probably will feel tremendous pressures to cut costs and might well have atmosphere of a sweet shop -- much like outsourcers).
+History shows quite convincingly that outside data storage could be compromised by disgruntled employee or random hacker.
+There were several high profile cases of such compromises with Web hosting providers.
+Moreover the company that uses the service provider has no control on social atmosphere at the service providers (who probably will feel tremendous pressures to cut costs and might well have atmosphere of a sweetshop -- much like many outsourcers).
 And nobody wants to give their intellectual property to somebody else due to glitches at the provider, no matter how cheap it is (usually it is not; see below) or how reliable the service is.

 Stealing electricity doesn't do the kind of damage that stealing payroll data with SSNs does.
 In a way Nicholas Carr lives in the dream world of unpatented, unprotected information.
-Information that does not matter.
+For him information that does not matter as if all of it consists of HBR articles.
 The real world is different.
 As I mentioned before, any large scale breach into an ISP affects all its customers and PR losses can be tremendous, up to and including going out of business.
 Such intrusions happened with several WEB services providers in 2007 and before.
 There is no reasons to believe that this trend will not continue as the most reckless customer providers with the most unsecure software serves as an entry point for intruder. and if this customer has access to root account the game is over.
 Often the game is over even if he does not as availability of local account in many cases is enough for discovery of the vulnerability that can be exploited for getting root.

 It is often useful to conceptualize online activities as cyberspace, the place behind the screen, but the internet is firmly of the real world, and that is one of the greatest problems facing cloud computing today.